 The program that I have developed is specifically designed for an athlete who desires to not only return to sport but exceed the level of performance they were previously at.
 My goal is to make each athlete more robust and complete than they were prior to their injury.

 The theory of surgical reconstruction is to reinstate the lost passive stability that the ACL provides.
 Commonly surgeons will utilise a graft from the hamstrings but some surgeons may opt to utilise the patella tendon, ultimately this is surgeon preference in most cases.
-Most clients respond positively to ACL reconstruction surgery and don’t report any complications but depending upon your surgeon’s protocol you may be placed in a brace for a period of time following surgery.
+Most clients respond positively to ACL reconstructive surgery and don’t report any complications but depending upon your surgeon’s protocol you may be placed in a knee brace for a period of time following surgery.

 Returning to running after ACL reconstruction will typically occur within the 12-16 week period and returning to restricted training often occurs around the 4 to the 5-month mark.
 I often recommend clients aim for a 12-month return to sport.
 9 months is certainly possible but requires a significant investment in time into the rehabilitation that some clients with work and family commitments may not be able to make.
 Returning to sport prior to 9 months isn’t highly recommended due to the significant increase in the risk of re-injury due to graft maturity rates.

-As fun as all of the plyometric and change of direction work is we can’t do that work if we don’t have a solid basis of strength.
+As fun as all of the plyometric and change of direction work is, we can’t do that work if we don’t have a solid basis of strength.
 Developing a well-rounded strength and conditioning program not just for the knee but for you as an athlete is the next stage of your progress.
 I will work with you to develop a complete strength and conditioning program including a gym program and home program so that you are able to maximise your results in the minimum amount of time.
 This process takes time, we can’t rush strength training as magic can’t happen in 2 weeks.
 This stage takes commitment and consistency in training to see results.
 You will get out of it what you put in.

 This is where it starts to get a little bit more fun.
 Prior to fully developing into plyometric work we will have done some introduction work prior to this to develop your movement patterns and ensure that you are nailing them.
 The key point I will be hammering home during the stage is technique and consistency.
 An athlete may be able to produce a lot of power, but if they can’t control it they will significantly increase their risk of injury.
 We will also be working on change of direction and multidirectional drills in this stage as well as we begin to prep you for the workload up to returning to training.